August 16th at Jessie Mays Community Center 1:00-3:00 p.m.

 There are summer reading programs for all age groups – Kids, Teens and Adults!
 So, whatever projects you have planned for this summer, our library has something for you.
 Resources to help you learn… grow, connect, and create… Join us this summer for books, movies, music, activities and fun… Summer is an exciting time at the library, so come join us for great books, special events and more… And together we can build a better world!

-On June 28 at 7 pm, join us at the Library for our current selection: A Constellation of Vital Phenomena
+On August 30th at 7 pm, join us at the Library for a discussion of our current selection: Our Souls at Night by Kent Haruf

 Did you know that your WCCLS library card can get you free admission to nine local cultural destinations?
 It’s true, but until now that admission has required coordination with your local library as well as a visit there to pick up a physical pass.